 Bin – things they didn’t like

 For my first cohort of Engaging Learners with Simple Drawings participants, it was a no-brainer to use the feedback fairy.
-But since the course focus was on drawings, I did something a little different.
+But since the course focus was on graphic facilitation for English languages teachers, I did something a little different.

 I asked them to draw their own feedback fairies.